 ^ All students taking the following courses ECE 101C and ECE 167C will be charged a $25 Child and Family Development Center Lab fee for each class.

 CL - Number of lecture/classroom hours per week for the course

 The Young Children with Autism and Exceptionalities program, under the auspices of the Child and Family Studies department, trains students to work specifically with very young children from birth to age 8 with autism spectrum disorder and other special needs or with those children who may be at risk for developmental delays or disabilities.
 Students will learn about individual differences in both typically and atypically developing young children.
 Students will work collaboratively as a part of various transdisciplinary teams and implement the activities that have been developed as part of a child's Individual Family Support Plan (IFSP).
 Students will learn how to provide early supports and services to young children in natural environments such as the home or a child care program while valuing and supporting the family as the expert on the child.
 The courses in the Autism Early Intervention Support Certificate program meet the training and education requirements for the State of NH credential of Associate Teacher Level 4.
 (Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)

 This program is available days and evenings.
 This program is financial aid eligible.
 To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.
 Students working in licensed child care programs in NH may also apply for tuition assistance made possible through funding from the NH DHHS, DCYF, Child Development Bureau.

 The course layout shown here is typical for a full time day student.
-Contact the Program Coordinator for typical layout of a part time evening schedule.
+Contact the Department Head for typical layout of a part time evening schedule.